Pierre Bienvenu, Ad. E.

 Senior Counsel

-As co-chair of the IBA Arbitration Committee, Pierre oversaw the 2010 revisions to the IBA Rules on the Taking of Evidence in International Arbitration and later worked on the 2014 revisions to the IBA Guidelines on Conflicts of Interest in International Arbitration.
+As co-chair of the IBA Arbitration Committee, Pierre oversaw the 2010 revisions to the IBA Rules on the Taking of Evidence in International Arbitration and later lead the 2014 revisions to the IBA Guidelines on Conflicts of Interest in International Arbitration.

 In parallel to his international arbitration practice, Pierre maintained a busy practice as counsel before Canadian courts.
 He has participated in numerous challenges to the constitutional validity of provincial and federal legislation and has extensive experience in public law litigation.
 He appeared in more than 15 appeals before the Supreme Court of Canada, representing government, institutions, corporations and individuals in a range of international, constitutional and commercial law disputes, including representing the Attorney General of Canada in the landmark Reference re Secession of Quebec, the federally appointed judiciary in the Bodner case and the recent Reference concerning the Jurisdiction of the Court of Quebec, the successful party in the highly publicized Eric v Lola equality case, as well as in the recent Churchill Falls case, dealing with contractual good faith and changed circumstances.
 He also acted as co-counsel for BCE and Bell Canada in their successful appeal to the Supreme Court to approve a plan of arrangement for the $50 billion leveraged buyout of BCE by a private equity consortium.